zerrdev/claudeto/README.md

 claudeto dev
 ```

-Runs the feature developer agent to implement the next pending feature from the `.agent-todos` directory.
+Runs the developer agent to implement the next pending feature from the `.agent-todos` directory.

 ### Continuous Development Loop